ss-natalie/XToys-OSSMV2.1-Firmware/README.md

 DDISABLE - Disable motor (non-standard T-Code command)
 L199I100 - Linear actuator move commands with a position + speed
 L199I100C - Appending 'C' to a command causes the OSSM to clear any pending movement commands (non-standard T-Code command)

-## Settings Commands
-Supported settings commands to send to Settings characteristic:
-minSpeed:200 - set minimum speed of half-stroke to 200ms (used by XToys client)
-maxSpeed:2000 - set maximum speed of half-stroke to 2000ms (used by XToys client)
-maxOut:0 - set the position the stepper should stop at when moving in the one direction
-maxIn:1000 - set the position the stepper should stop at when moving in the other direction

-Changes made via these settings commands are stored in the ESP32 flash memory.
-Alternatively the default settings can be adjusted in the ino file.

-Reading from the Settings characteristic will return a comma separated list of the current settings.